DinoLeung/can-bus-injector/README.md

 ## Features

 - Dual-CAN forwarding: Reads from CAN1 (TWAI), writes to CAN2 (MCP2515).
-- Sensor integration: Adds real-time oil pressure data (20Hz minimum sampling rate).
+- Sensor integration: Adds real-time oil pressure data (40Hz sampling rate, 20Hz update rate).
 - Plug-and-play install: Designed to interface cleanly with the ASC connector and ESP32.

 ## Hardware